 Specialist behaviour referral centre with senior behaviourist, Karen Wild BA(Hons) Dip App Psych, CCAB

-Sometimes the relationship with your dog breaks down, and you need expert advice.
+Sometimes the relationship with your dog or cat breaks down, and you need expert advice.
 You are not alone.
 Our behaviour practice specialises in changing difficult situations that are making you all unhappy, into ones where you can make clear, positive judgments instead.
 Our aim is to be realistic about causes, options, and improvements.
 We want you to feel more in control and confident that no matter what decisions lie ahead, you are making the right ones.

 “Thank you so much for your invaluable help and advice from all of us.
 My husband and I can’t tell you how much of a difference two hours with you has made!”
 (Mr and Mrs S, Peterborough)

-A thorough look at your dog’s behaviour as part of your family can bring all sorts of solutions that you may never have considered.
+A thorough look at your pet’s behaviour as part of your family can bring all sorts of solutions that you may never have considered.
 Karen’s expert, qualified and experienced viewpoint will give you an understanding as well as kind, practical solutions that, as far as possible, will bring rewarding results.
 You will need referral from your Vet, and you may be able to claim on your pet insurance.

-Get help with behaviour problems such as:
+Get help with dog and cat behaviour problems such as: